 The performing arts are just the tip of the iceberg in the importance of utilizing the arts, particularly with children, to accomplish the goal of building bridges and breaking barriers.
 Arts-integrated education is a crucial component of connecting children to their academics.
 In Global Sleepover, we have a shining example of how this works.
 Geeta Raj, the founder, has taken her international work experience at US AID and transformed it into a teaching tool for reading and cultural literacy.
 For the past seven years, Geeta has been sharing her Sleepover kits with organizations around the world, using child-friendly storytelling, crafts activities, and interactive videos to excite and educate children.

-Chance Academy, Global Sleepover, our international school counterparts in Myanmar and Egypt, the Gateway Media Arts Lab, Gateway Community Development Corporation – we are all partnering together to bring this community, arts-focused, education spirit to the Gateway Arts District.
+Chance Academy, Global Sleepover, our international school counterparts, the Gateway Media Arts Lab, Gateway Community Development Corporation – we are all partnering together to bring this community, arts-focused, education spirit to the Gateway Arts District.
 I am pleased to announce our plans to open a multi-purpose arts-based community space in the coming years.
 This will be a space for a Chance Academy school and a Global Sleepover digital storytelling space so Gateway children and families can tell stories, hear stories, connect globally, and – most importantly- document their own stories and history.
 This endeavor will only be made successful with help of the Gateway CDC, the Gateway Media Arts Lab and you, our community.

 The idea of parent participation and engagement brings us to another important element of the Chance Academy model.

 But before we can think about how best to engage our parents, especially those parents who have been underserved in their communities, we have to explore an uncomfortable topic: the enduring trauma of racism.